lmj0415/TL_Group5_HandOver/README.md

 Initial Setup:
   First timer you download this repository pleas make sure you have node an npm installed, then install dependencies:
     0. check if you already have node.js by typing "node -v" in cmd
-    1. install node.js from https://nodejs.org/en/download/
+    1. install node.js from https://nodejs.org/en/download/ if not already installed

-    2.check if you already installed npm by typing "npm -v" in cmd
+    2. check if you already installed npm by typing "npm -v" in cmd
-    3. install npm by typing "node install npm -g" in cmd
+    3. install npm by typing "node install npm -g" in cmd if not already installed

     4. type "npm install" in cmd to install all dependencies